 As an Adjunct Professor and Lecturer in Law, Mr. O’Neill has decades of experience teaching international arbitration at Boston College and Boston University Law Schools, as well as at Harvard Law School, where he was Nomura Lecturer in Law.
 Additionally, he has extensive teaching experience with respect to national security law related courses at top national law schools.
 He previously held for several years adjunct fellowship appointments in that field at Harvard University’s Kennedy School of Government at its Center for Science and International Affairs.
 Mr. O'Neill also taught an international business transactions course at the Fletcher School of Law & Diplomacy, and co-taught a course at Harvard Business School on "Field Studies in Entrepreneurial Management".

-1989 to date — Adjunct Professor of International Arbitration at Boston College Law School
+1989 to 2023 — Adjunct Professor of International Arbitration at Boston College Law School

 2011 to 2020 — Adjunct Professor of International Arbitration at Boston University Law School (ELLM Program)